M-J-Robbins/good-email-code/email-enhancements/svg.md

 Scalable Vector Graphics or SVG, is a markup language for creating vector based images.
 Because these images are created in code rather than pixels they can scale to any size without pixelating.
 This is the same way fonts can look clear at any size.
 And because it's code you can edit the image to change appearance to fit smaller viewports, change colours to fit with darkmode or even add hover effects.

-There are 2 ways to use SVG in your email, Embedded or External.
+I'm going to cover 2 ways to use SVG in your email, [Embedded](#embedded-svg) and [External](#external-svg).

 ## Embedded SVG
 This includes the code for the image inside the HTML, this means the image can still be seen even with images disabled.
-Also it's worth noting that this also adds to the file size of the email so including a complicated image may oush teh file size over 100kb and potentially lead to issues with sending speed, deliverability and clipping in Gmail.
+Also it's worth noting that this also adds to the file size of the email so including a complicated image may push the file size over 100kb and potentially lead to issues with sending speed, deliverability and clipping in Gmail.

 ### The code